 The PRB segment contains information related to a specific treatment site.
 The segment occurs one or more times, with each occurrence representing a different unique site to be treated.

-PRB-1: an indicator of the type of upwdate being sent by this segment.
+PRB-1: an indicator of the type of update being sent by this segment.

 PRB-3: one or more identifiers for the problem.
 Multiple codes and multiple coding systems MAY be included in this field.
 The primary code SHOULD be an ICD-10 code.
 If an ICD-O-3 code is available, it SHOULD be supplied as an alternate code in addition to ICD-10.